I rescued some white-winged doves from certain death and rehabilitated them. This article goes through the steps of how I cared for them.

 - The professionals will tell you not to interfere with nature.
-If you do, then you need to contact your local wildlife rehabilitation center instead of attempting care yourself.
-Visit wildliferehabber.org to locate your local office.
+If you do, then you need to contact your local wildlife rehabilitation center instead of attempting to care for it yourself.

-- If you do attempt to raise it, you must have a good heart and a caring nature.
-Any experience with babies or baby animals is a plus (for you and the baby).
+- If you do attempt to raise the bird, you must have a good heart and a caring nature.
+Any experience with babies or baby animals is a plus (for you and the bird).

 - In most states, it is illegal to have certain wild species of dove (dead or alive) in your possession without a license.
 However, several species that are deemed appropriate are sold in pet shops.

-- If the baby has any feathers whatsoever, it will be very difficult to begin feeding because at this stage, it is already used to receiving its mother's milk from her crop.
+- If the baby has any feathers whatsoever, it will be very difficult to begin feeding because, at this stage, the bird is already used to receiving its mother's milk from her crop.